 The majority of humans react negatively to dairy for a number of reasons.
 The two biggest being: 1) you are not a baby cow, and 2) our bodies stop creating the enzyme that breaks down lactose, lactase, when we are between 2-5 years old.
 Our bodies simply cannot digest it!
 This is because this is when we are supposed to stop drinking milk and start eating solid foods!
 Did you know that we are the only species to drink milk (not to mention that it's milk from another species) into adulthood?

 Simple solution: substitute with non-dairy milk!
-There are so many options available today (almond, hemp, soy, cashew, macadamia), and it's simple to make it yourself at home!
+There are so many options available today (almond, hemp, soy, cashew, macadamia just to name a few), and it's simple to make it yourself at home!
 I wrote a blog post as to how to make your own (which also shows you how to make a healthier matcha latte)!
 Cheese fiend?
 Daiya, Miyoko's Creamery, Treeline, and Kite Hill (and many others) make really amazing alternatives.
-You can find non-dairy yogurt (my favorite is Daiya Greek Style), non-dairy chocolate (most dark chocolate doesn't include dairy and is actually good for you!), and my Healthier Mac & Cheese is not only delicious and healthy, but it's completely dairy-free!
+You can find non-dairy yogurt (my favorites are Forager and COYO), non-dairy chocolate (most dark chocolate doesn't include dairy and is actually good for you!), and my Healthier Mac & Cheese is not only delicious and healthy, but it's completely dairy-free!
 Check it out here.

 Nutritionally sugar does nothing for us.
 In fact, what it does do is cause brain fog, weight gain, bad skin, inflammation, cravings, lethargy, raises our blood pressure, causes countless diseases and depression, and so much more.
 It's addictive and it's deadly.
 Avoid added sugar at all costs.
 If you need help, I have created a 4-Day Sugar Detox to help you.
 Learn more about it here + read testimonials & FAQs here!
 I used to add six (!) sugars to my coffee and eat multiple desserts in one sitting.
-If I can do it (and honestly love it), you totally can, too!
+If I can ditch it (and not look back), you totally can, too!

 - Processed and High-Glycemic Foods